Ordina-JTech/Ordina-JTech.github.io/_posts/2017-12-29-adding-image-classification-with-deeplearning4j.md

 </dependency>
 ```

 Secondly we also need to add ND4J which is a scientific computing library for java.
 This library is used for the necessary array computations which come with deep learning.
+There are multiple implementations for the nd4j library.
+You can also use the CUDA variant if you would like to run the network on your GPU instead of your CPU.

 ```xml
 <dependency>